-UNACCEPTABLE The middle level intern does not display knowledge of the interrelated nature of instruction and assessment during the lesson.
+UNACCEPTABLE ACCEPTABLE TARGET The middle level intern does not display knowledge of the interrelated nature of instruction and assessment during the lesson.
 The intern does not demonstrate clear understanding of the teaching and assessment process and how these two interrelate to support the learning process.
-ACCEPTABLE The middle level intern displays an acceptable level of the knowledge of the interrelated nature of instruction and assessment in the subject being taught in the lesson.
-The intern applies an acceptable understanding involving the role of preteaching, teaching, and reteaching and preassessment, assessment, and post-assessment throughout the learning process.
-TARGET The middle level intern uses knowledge of the interrelated nature of instruction and assessment to be effective in the subject being taught in the lesson.
+The middle level intern displays an acceptable level of the knowledge of the interrelated nature of instruction and assessment in the subject being taught in the lesson.
+The intern applies an acceptable understanding involving the role of pre- teaching, teaching, and reteaching and preassessment, assessment, and post-assessment throughout the learning process.
+The middle level intern uses knowledge of the interrelated nature of instruction and assessment to be effective in the subject being taught in the lesson.
 The intern clearly demonstrates this by pre-teaching, teaching, and reteaching and by conducting preassessment, assessment, and post-assessment throughout the learning process with an intentional focus on learning.
 Element b.
-Middle Level Instructional Strategies:

-UNACCEPTABLE The middle level intern consistently uses strategies that are not culturally responsive in the lesson and/or that may be perceived as inequitable and potentially racist in nature.
-ACCEPTABLE The middle level intern employs strategies in the lesson that are mostly effective, culturally responsive and equitable and that are anti-racist in nature.
-The teaching, learning, and assessment strategies are used in ways that, at times, encourage cognitive exploration, creativity, and relevant information TARGET The middle level intern employs a variety of effective strategies in the lesson that are effective, culturally responsive, equitable and anti-racist in nature.
-The teaching, learning, and assessment strategies are used in ways that encourage cognitive exploration, creativity, and relevant information literacy skills (e.g., literacy skills (e.g., critical thinking, problem solving, evaluation of information gained) during the lesson. critical thinking, problem solving, evaluation of information gained) during the lesson.
+Middle Level Instruction nal Strategies: UNACCEPTABLE ACCEPTABLE TARGET The middle level intern consistently uses strategies that are not culturally responsive in the lesson and/or that may be perceived as inequitable and potentially racist in nature.
+The middle level intern employs strategies in the lesson that are mostly effective, culturally responsive, and equitable and that are anti-racist in nature.
+The teaching, learning, and assessment strategies are used in ways that, at times, encourage cognitive exploration, creativity, and relevant information The middle level intern employs a variety of effective strategies in the lesson that are effective, culturally responsive, equitable and anti-racist in nature.
+The teaching, learning, and assessment strategies are used in ways that encourage cognitive exploration, creativity, and relevant information literacy skills (e.g.,

 Element c.
-Middle Level Assessment that Advances Learning:
+Middle Level Assessme

-UNACCEPTABLE
+UNACCEPTABLE ACCEPTABLE TARGET

 The middle level intern does not develop and/or administer formal and informal and fair and unbiased assessments for instructional purposes during the lesson.
 The intern does not consider prior learning or adjust instruction based on student learning.

-ACCEPTABLE

-The middle level intern demonstrates a somewhat-developed ability to develop and administer useful and applicable, formal and/or informal, and fair and unbiased assessments that may be used in a formative or summative way during the lesson.
+Standard 4 Comments/Recommendat The middle level intern demonstrates a somewhat- developed ability to develop and administer useful and applicable, formal and/or informal, and fair and unbiased assessments that may be used in a formative or summative way during the lesson.
 The intern's assessments could be used to assist in guiding meaningful learning experiences, and the intern indicates and/or demonstrates an acceptable understanding of how this may occur.
 The intern does attempt to engage learners to receive some feedback to make general learning adjustments.

-TARGET

 The middle level intern demonstrates the ability to develop and administer useful and applicable, formal and/or informal, and fair and unbiased assessments that may be used in a formative or summative way during the lesson.
 The assessments assist in guiding meaningful learning experiences.
 The intern assesses prior learning, implements the lesson effectively, collaborates with young adolescents to reflect on their learning, and adjusts instruction in specific ways based on the knowledge gained.

-Standard 4 Comments/Recommendations:

-Standard 5: Middle Level Professional Roles Element a.
+Standard 5: Middle Level Professional Roles

+Element a.
 Professional Roles of Middle Level Teachers: